King Salman launches four wellbeing projects - King Salman Park, Sports Boulevard, Green Riyadh and Riyadh Art

 The statement said Green Riyadh will help reduce average ambient temperature by 2 degrees Celsius, and will use more than 1 million cubic metres of treated sewage affluent daily for irrigation, for the sustainability of water resources in the city.

 Sports Boulevard will feature a 135km-long cycling track covering the city and the surrounding valleys, the first of its kind in the region.

 Adding 3.5 million square metres of new open space across the city, this project will also feature a sports pavilion, riding stables and athletics tracks.

 Riyadh Art will be the world's single largest government investment in public art and will establish the city as “a gallery without walls” through an interactive public arts program.

 With 1,000 art pieces curated through 10 separate arts programs and an annual arts festival, the project will feature large-scale art works and will have as its centrepiece an iconic installation that will be Riyadh’s 21st century landmark art statement.

-Construction for the four wellbeing projects will start in the second half of 2019.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Construction for the four wellbeing projects will start in the second half of 2019.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.